smartdevicelink/sdl_evolution/proposals/NNNN-Continuous-Integration-And-Testing.md

 * In most cases, generation of false positives is impossible, as error detection occurs right at the moment of its occurrence, thus, the error detected is not a prediction based on the analysis of the program model, but a statement of the fact of its occurrence;
 * It allows us to test proprietary code.

 Dynamic code analysis is the method of analyzing an application right during its execution.
 The dynamic analysis process can be divided into several steps: preparing input data, running a test program launch and gathering the necessary parameters, and analyzing the output data.
-When performing the test launch.
-Dynamic analysis tasks should be executed on the Smoke test sets to check the most vital behavior of SDL.
+When performing the test launch, dynamic analysis tasks should be executed on the Smoke test sets to check the most vital behavior of SDL Core.

 Dynamic analysis tools of Clang sanitizer:
 * Address sanitizer